// overview

 Freelance vs employee

-"How many freelancers do I have and what is their average cost?" — contract type across all contexts.
+"Average freelancer cost?" — contract type segmentation across all contexts.

 Risk surface